-Clicking the Details button to the right will display a diagnostics page for that device which provides a lot of useful metrics like a Tag count.
-The log at the bottom of the page will display recent events that pertain to that particular device.
+Clicking the Details button to the right will display a diagnostics page for that device which provides metrics for the device configuration.
+The page contains an Aggregate Statistics table that provides an overall summary of the

 The Device Details page also lists statistics to help determine if the device is overloaded with requests.
-There are values for each Tag Group that are configured on Tags from the specified device, as well as aggregate statistics which pull from all Tag Groups to get an average for the device.
-The four values are listed in the table below.
+There are values for each subscription (such as those created by Tag Groups or Transaction Groups using OPC items) from the specified device, as well as aggregate statistics which pull from all subscriptions to get an average for the device.

 If the device connection is edited and saved, this will cause the device connection to reinitialize and this value will be reset.

 |Throughput (1 min)||Represents the average amount of requests that come through per second for the last minute.|

 |Mean Response Time||The average time it takes for Ignition to get a response from the device.
 This number is an average based of the graph on the right of the page.|

 Based on the statistics above, we can determine if we are overloading our device by requesting too many Tags too quickly.
 We simply need to take the throughput and use that to determine how many total requests come in per Tag Group execution.
 If this is at or above the request count, then our device can keep up with the numbers we are requesting.
 If it is below the request count, then the number of requests we are making to the device aren't coming in as fast as we want them, which can lead to poor device performance or bad values.

 For example, take the image below.
 Scheduled at 2000ms, we have 81 requests.
 Our average throughput is about 40.8 requests a second.
 This means that every two seconds, we get 81.6 requests.
 Since we are making 81 requests every two seconds, this is exactly what we would expect to be getting from this device.